UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_01.md

 ---

-However, you’ll start to see that although lists and arrays appear quite similar, they have some key differences.
-A list can contain multiple
+However, we’ll start to see that although lists and arrays appear quite similar, they have some key differences.
+A list can contain multiple data types:
-datatypes:

 ``` python
 my_list = [1,"hi"]